Thomas-T/3Dprint-toolbox/maintenance/Readme.md

 Wait for the hotend to reach its max temp then brush the noozle with a metallic brush (caution, it's hot).

-Depending on you previous filament you should adapt the gcode - line 5 and 10 - (`M104 S205` meaning 205°)
+Depending on you previous filament you should adapt the gcode - lines 5 and 10 - (`M104 S205` meaning 205°)

 note : these gcodes are originally provided by Dagoma.